-- Understands that gravity pulls objects toward the ground unless something holds them up. - Can explain that water falls to the surface of the earth as rain. - Understands that moving water can cause objects to move from one place to another. - Can describe objects on the Earth's surface. - Understands that some materials can absorb water, while other objects are water resistant. - Comparing greater than, less than, and equal to - Can count up or add onto and count down or take away, with whole numbers - Can measure length in whole cm
+- Understands that gravity pulls objects toward the ground unless something holds them up. - Can explain that water falls to the surface of the earth as rain. - Understands that moving water can cause objects to move from one place to another. - Can describe objects on the Earth's surface. - Understands that some materials can absorb water, while other objects are waterresistant. - Comparing greater than, less than, and equal to - Can count up or add onto and count down or take away, with whole numbers - Can measure length in whole centimeter

-- Can describe the water cycle and how it relates to weather. - Can explain weathering and erosion, and describe how they are different. - Can describe human impacts on the environment. - Can compare materials according to observable properties. - Understands how to measure length in cm, to the nearest 1⁄2 or 1/10 - Can add and subtract decimals.
+- Can describe the water cycle and how it relates to weather. - Can explain weathering and erosion, and describe how they are different. - Can describe human impacts on the environment. - Can compare materials according to observable properties. - Understands how to measure length in cm, to the nearest $\frac{1}{2}$ or $\frac{1}{10}$ - Can add and subtract decimals.